Marketing, Consumption, Social Engagement and Entrepreneurship

 - Social engagement and sustainability

 - Regional, national and international entrepreneurship

 - Business decision making in small and medium-sized enterprises

 Currently, the Group is working on a number of projects that have a strong regional focus.
 The Elusive Edge is one such project.
 The Elusive Edge examines cultural leadership in Liverpool-based communities.

 The Group is also contributing to research that supports start-up companies within Liverpool and is examining how organisations are accommodating for the digital consumer.

 Although the Group works on projects that have a strong regional focus, members from the Consumption, Social Engagement, Marketing and Entrepreneurship Research Group undertake national and international projects too.
-For example, alongside the University of Tabouk, members from the Group are investigating the online search behaviour of Saudi Arabian consumers.
+For example, alongside the University of Tabuk, members from the Group are investigating the online search behaviour of Saudi Arabian consumers.

 Similarly, the Group is collaborating with De Montfort University, examining how UK Mumsnet members’ online identities develop.
 Members from the Group are also studying organisations’ comparative sustainability practices in Brazil and the UK.